bradchristie/taminations-flutter/assets/c1/anything_and_weave.md

-# (Anything) and Weave
+# Weave

-From box circulate: The leads do 1/2 a [Box Circulate](../b1/circulate.md) while the trailers walk forward on a slight diagonal to meet each other with their original outside hands (thought of by some as Cross Extend) and Hinge.
-From single eight chain thru: All Pass Thru, and the ends Quarter Right while the centers Left Touch 1/4 (this is like Touch and Weave).
+From Box Circulate: The leads do 1/2 a [Box Circulate](../b1/circulate.md) while the trailers walk forward on a slight diagonal to meet each other with their original outside hands (thought of by some as Cross Extend) and Hinge.
+From Single Eight Chain Thru: All Pass Thru, and the ends Quarter Right while the centers Left Touch 1/4 (this is like Touch and Weave).

 >